dell/iac-storage-automation/powermax/sample_roles/dellemc_powermax_deprovision_cluster/README.md

 dellemc_powermax_provision_cluster
 =========

-Role to Deploy Storage for a cluster from PowerMax Array.
-This role is designed to be idempotent.
-This role can take a variable number of hosts and will provision and
+Role to Deprovision a Cluster and it's associated storage, this role is destructive and will delete masking view, host groups and volumes for the supplied

 Requirements
 ------------